Introduction to Car Batteries

 Everything has a beginning, so when you use your Car, you get in and start up and the engine comes to life.
 Have you ever given a thought as to how this happens?
-At the core of this event is a component called the Battery, I will explain how it works.
+At the core of this event is Car Batteries, I will explain how it works.

-Having an understanding of the Battery’s importance is key to “Happy Motoring”.
+Having an understanding of Car Batteries is importance is key to “Happy Motoring”.
 Today’s modern vehicles use mostly lead acid batteries.

 Early Car’s electrical systems were limited and did not have batteries, they were

 Significant events pertaining to batteries and charging systems were:-

 - 1859 – The lead-acid battery was invented by French physicist Gaston Planté and is the oldest type of rechargeable battery.

 - 1918 – The Hudson Motor Car Company was the first to use a standardized battery.

 - 1920 – Batteries became widely used when the starter motor was invented.

 - 1950 – The first starting and charging systems were of 6-volt design and had 6 V batteries until the mid-1950s.